 Summary: Fed.
 R. Civ.
-P. 53 generally governs the appointment and compensation of masters, references to neutrals, powers of neutrals, proceedings before neutrals and reports of neutrals, when the appointment of the neutral is made under Rule 53.
+P. 53 generally governs the appointment and compensation of special masters, references to special masters, powers of special masters, proceedings before special masters and reports of special masters, when the appointment of the special master is made under Rule 53.
 The full text of Rule 53 is set out at the end of this section.